MinaProtocol/mina/rfcs/0032-bazel.md

 Notes:

 1. External libs:
-  * Assumption: what works on the mac will require little or no effort to work on Linux and Windows
+  * Assumption: what works on the mac will require little or no effort to work on Linux.
-  * libpq (Postgresql) won't build (possible bug in Bazel); workaround is to just install it manually
+  * libpq (Postgresql) won't build (possible bug in Bazel); workaround is to just install it manually.

 **OCaml**